-Professor Areto Imoukhuede is a professor of law at Nova Southeastern University, Shepard Broad College of Law and is currently on sabbatical as a visitor at the University of Illinois College of Law.
+Professor Areto Imoukhuede is a professor of law at Nova Southeastern University, Shepard Broad College of Law.

 Professor Imoukhuede holds a J.D. from the Georgetown University Law Center, where he served as President of the Student Bar Association and was awarded the Dean’s Certificate for Outstanding Service.
 He holds a B.A. in Economics from Northwestern University where he was awarded the Golden Bear Award for Financial Acumen.
-Professor Imoukhuede has taught contracts, U.S. Constitutional law, an advanced course on constitutional law and theory, Administrative Law, and an international law course overseas.
+Professor Imoukhuede has taught U.S. Constitutional law, an advanced course on constitutional law and theory, contracts, Administrative Law, and an international law course overseas.
 Professor Imoukhuede researches fundamental rights as duties under the U.S. Constitution.
-He has presented his academic research across the nation and overseas including at Seton Hall, UNLV, SMU, as well as in Athens, Greece and Rome, Italy.
+He has presented his academic research across the nation including at UCLA, UNLV, and the University of Illinois, as well as overseas in Athens, Greece and Rome, Italy.

 Professor Imoukhuede’s education and homeland security research address unmet constitutional obligations of government.
 His article, The Fifth Freedom: The Constitutional Duty to Provide Public Education is a compelling argument on the fundamental U.S. Constitutional duty to provide public education.
 Freedom from Ignorance: The International Duty to Provide Public Education, is equally powerful, arguing that public education is an international human right that the U.S. ought to recognize and protect.
-His most recent education article, published the Indiana Law Review, Education Rights and The New Due Process, delineates how an educated citizenry are required for liberty and democracy, and the absence of education renders these ideals devoid of meaning for all but the economically privileged and socially advantaged.
+Education Rights and The New Due Process, published the Indiana Law Review, delineates how an educated citizenry

 Before joining the Shepard Broad College of Law’s faculty, Professor Imoukhuede served as Investigative Counsel for the U.S. House of Representatives Committee on Homeland Security.
 There he investigated the operations of the Department of Homeland Security and drafted legislation and committee reports while also advising the Members of Congress on Homeland Security law and policy.